The American Medical Association

 The Challenge

-After speaking with stakeholders, my team deciphered that the main problem the users were facing is misinterpreting the contest rules that declared the abstract to be more important than the poster itself, given the layout of the current platform.
+After speaking with stakeholders, my team understood that the main problem users were facing was misinterpreting the contest rules.
+The layout of the design made the abstract seem more important than the poster.

 The Opportunity